microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 };
 ```

-You can call the API as shown below:
+An example API call is:

 ```C#
 using Microsoft.Sbom.Contracts.Enums;